canmom/canmom.github.io/_posts/maths/2018-02-28-lets-build-maths.md

 $$x\times y = \underbrace{x + x + \ldots + x + x}_\text{$y$ times}$$

-What about if we wanted to multiply by a number $$x$$ certain number of times?
+What about if we wanted to multiply a number $$x$$ by itself a certain number of times?
 Something like this...

 $$\underbrace{x \times x \times \ldots \times x \times x}_\text{$y$ times}$$